estebanbecker/Parallel-computing-UPC/README.md

 # Introduction

 This document is a report of the PC40 UV at the UTBM.
-All the test was run on the [mesocentre de calcul Franche-Compté](https://www.univ-fcomte.fr/informatique-calcul/mesocentre-de-calcul) with 32 execution cores and 64 GB of RAM.
+All the tests was run on the [mesocentre de calcul Franche-Compté](https://www.univ-fcomte.fr/informatique-calcul/mesocentre-de-calcul) with 32 execution cores and 64 GB of RAM.